Backpage: History

-Craigslist and Backpage
+New Times and Backpage

-Craigslist's founder, Craig Newmark, started Craigslist as a free e-mail distribution list in 1995, featuring events and other listings in the San Francisco area.
-Newmark registered "craigslist.org," taking the site live in 1996.
-In 2000, the company expanded outside of San Francisco, and by 2009, it served over 700 cities in 70 countries.

-Non-commercial users post free ads in most categories on Craigslist.
-2006, then-San Francisco Bay Guardian executive editor Tim Redmond wrote Craigslist "pretty-much wiped-out traditional daily newspaper classified ads" in 115 U.S. markets.
-A 2009 Pew Research Center study found 2000-08, newspapers lost almost half their classified ad sales to Craigslist and similar sites.

-Based in Phoenix, Ariz., the New Times chain of alt-weeklies started in 1970, with the founding of what became the Phoenix New Times as a response to the Vietnam War and the murders at Kent State.
-Under the leadership of executive editor Michael Lacey and publisher Jim Larkin, the company expanded to several other cities, eventually merging with New York's Village Voice and other papers to become Village Voice Media in 2005.
-The new company boasted 17 alt-weeklies coast-to-coast.
+Backpage founder Michael Lacey founded the Phoenix New Times in 1970, saying it was a response to the Vietnam War and the Kent State shootings.
+Backpage co-founder Jim Larkin joined the New Times in 1971.
+The New Times papers were free and relied on advertising.
+The New Times especially relied on classified advertising to earn money.

-As with other outlets in the alternative press, New Times' papers were free, relying on advertising, especially classified advertising to earn money.
-To counter Craigslist's influence on a vital revenue stream, Lacey and Larkin in 2004 founded Backpage.com, which WIRED magazine described as "a bare-bones inter-face wrapped in Facebooky blue, similar to Craigslist in form and function."
+Due the rise of Craigslist, a classified-ads website that competed with newspapers for advertising revenue, Lacey and Larkin in 2004 founded Backpage.com, which WIRED magazine described as "a bare-bones interface wrapped in Facebooky blue, similar to Craigslist in form and function."
 The site's name was a nod to the classified ads in the back section of every New Times paper, "culminating in a premium-priced ad showcase on the paper's back page."
 The idea for Backpage.com came from New Times salesman Carl Ferrer; Larkin put him in charge of the new venture.

 Backpage helped sustain first New Times', then Village Voice Media's papers, and expanded to become the second-largest online classifieds site next to Craigslist.
 Lacey and Larkin sold Village Voice Media to company executives in 2012.
 The pair sold Backpage to Ferrer in 2015.

-Craigslist and Backpage had listings for a variety of goods and services, such as real estate, yard sales, personals, work wanted and jobs offered, and adult-themed advertising.
+Craigslist and Backpage had listings for a variety of goods and services, such as real estate, yard sales, personals, work wanted and jobs offered.
+Backpage's adult-themed advertising section gained the most attention.